u-root/u-bmc/README.md

 ubmc-pebble is started which uses Let's Encrypt's pebble service to generate an HTTPS certificate.
 The CA used is located in config/sim-ca.crt.

-You can interact with u-bmc running in the simulator by using ubmcctl:
+You can interact with u-bmc running in the simulator by pressing Enter to get a shell or by using ubmcctl:

 ```
 go install github.com/u-root/u-bmc/cmd/ubmcctl

 # The root CA is regenerated every time pebble is started to prevent
 # testing to accidentally become production

 curl https://localhost:14000/root --cacert config/sim-pebble.crt > root.crt
 echo '127.0.1.2	ubmc.example.com' | sudo tee -a /etc/hosts
 SSL_CERT_FILE=root.crt ubmcctl -host ubmc.example.com:6443